project-forth-works/project-forth-works/Algorithms/XORshift Random-generator/readme.md

 A random number is generated from a seed as follows:
 - Take a copy of the seed
-- Shift that copy left with a certain number of bits xor the original seed and the shifted seed to form the result of the first step
+- Shift that copy left with a certain number of bits
+- xor the original seed and the shifted seed to form the result of the first step
-- These steps are repeated twice, each time with the output of the previous step as input, but with a right shift and finally with a left shift.
+- Repeat these steps twice, each time with the output of the previous step as input, but with a right shift and finally with a left shift.